-- 193 FCS\COP.1 Cryptographic operation requires a cryptographic operation to be performed in accordance with a specified algorithm and with a cryptographic key of specified sizes.
-The specified algorithm and cryptographic key sizes can be based on an assigned standard. - 194 The following additional specific security functionality is implemented in the TOE: - Triple Data Encryption Standard (3DES) - Advanced Encryption Standard (AES) - Rivest-Shamir-Adleman (RSA) public key asymmetric cryptography(optional) - Elliptic Curve Cryptography (ECC) (optional)
+- 185 FCS\COP.1 Cryptographic operation requires, a cryptographic operation to be performed in accordance with a specified algorithm and with a cryptographic key of specified sizes.
+The specified algorithm and cryptographic key sizes can be based on an assigned standard. - 186 The following additional specific security functionality is implemented in the TOE: - Triple Data Encryption Standard (TDES) with 112bit or 168bit key size - Advanced Encryption Standard (AES) with 128 bit, 192bit and 256bit key size - Rivest-Shamir-Adleman (RSA) public key asymmetric cryptography, with key size 1280-bit up to 4096-bit with a granularity of 2 bits (optional) - Elliptic Curve Cryptography (ECC) (optional) - Secure Hash Algorithm (SHA) (optional)